open-mmlab/mmaction2/tools/data/sthv2/README.md

 ## Step 2.
 Prepare Videos

-Then, you can download all data parts to `$MMACTION2/data/sthv2/` and use the following command to extract.
+Then, you can download all data parts to `$MMACTION2/data/sthv2/` and use the following command to uncompress.

 ```shell
 cd $MMACTION2/data/sthv2/